 - Why you are applying

 - How your skill sets fir into their company

 - How you would benefit the company and what you would bring

 - Conclusion – Wrap up your previous paragraphs into one

 - Interview – Going for an interview can be very nerve wracking.
 It is important to stay calm and not to get overwhelmed, some tips for staying calm in an interview are;

 - Use notes to look back on if you are struggling

 When going to an interview be sure to dress appropriately, a good choice is a button up shirt, tie (optional) and some dark jeans.
 Applying for part time jobs around require you to be social such as working at a bar or shop, and dressing smart casual shows you have the correct balance of professionalism and social skills you need to fit in that industry.

-Make sure you have done your research on the company, show that you are interested in the company.
+Do your research- show your interest in the company!
 Don’t be afraid to ask them questions too, ask them what they bring to the table for you, what skills will you develop from working with them if it a new industry you are in.